jpjpcs/jpjpcs/README.md

 - 🔧 Product and Engineering Manager with a strong business mindset (MBA in Ops & Tech)
 - 🚀 Built and led SaaS products from scratch, secured investment and coordinated multi-disciplinary teams
 - 🌐 Experience with full-cycle product management, agile teams and software architecture
-- 💼 Past roles include CEO, COO, Product Manager, Consultant and Developer
+- 💼 Past roles include CEO, COO, Product Manager, Engineering Manager, Bizdev, Consultant and Developer
 - 📈 Passionate about aligning business strategy with tech, and building impactful solutions

 ---